-The following are well known cases of nations using Government Trojans to monitor their internal activities:
+The imaginary future of Nineteen Eighty-Four aside (which saw a surge in sales with the election of Donald Trump as US President), the following are well known cases of nations using Government Trojans to monitor their internal activities:

 United States: In 2001, the FBI answered a Freedom of Information Act request about a Government Trojan known as “Magic Lantern.”
 This software was intended to harvest decryption keys so that the FBI could access suspected criminal activity.
 Needless to say this created an uproar among both privacy advocates and anti-virus companies.
 The latter would have to decide if they would flag Magic Lantern as part of their security software.
 More recent examples of US government trojans, if any, have been less publicized.